mratsim/weave/picasso/memory/cactus_stack.md

 - Any thread can request or return memory.
 - We want to return blocks of unused memory to the OS.

+Ideally it also asks the compiler to align the object on 128-byte boundary but Nim still lack a per-field alignment pragma.

-The object pool should provide padding as an option to ensure threads access different cacheline.
+As a workaround, the object pool should provide padding as an option to ensure threads access different cacheline.
 Some objects are already padded internally for use in collections hence the optionality.

-Cacheline are 64 bits on most arch, 128 bits on Samsung phone.
+Cachelines are 64 bits on most current archs (x86-64 and ARM), 128 bits on Samsung phones, Itanium, some MIPS.
-However CPU will probably load 2 cachelines at once so we might need to padd by 2 cachelines anyway.
+However CPU will probably load 2 cachelines at once so we might need to pad by 2 cachelines anyway (see reference at the end)

 ### Inspiration from threaded allocators